Frequently Asked Questions

 Cremation is defined as the reduction of a dead human body to ashes through direct exposure to intense heat and flame.

 The process of cremation happens in a building called a crematory or crematorium.
 There are more than 1,000 crematories in the United States and Canada today.
 Ballard-Sunder’s Reflections Crematory is located in Jordan, Minnesota.
-It is the only crematory in Scott County.
+It is the only full service crematory in Scott County.

 Within a crematory is a special stainless steel vault called a cremation chamber, or retort.
 Once a body has been prepared for cremation it is placed in a cremation container, and the container is slid into the cremation chamber.
 Then the chamber door is tightly sealed, and a trained crematory operator begins the cremation process.